 DAO’s Associate Artists’ programme has successfully operated since 2018, so far supporting seven disabled artists to progress their creative practice, and in most cases also influencing positive change in the wider cultural sector.
-Last year, they responded to the pandemic with a series of ‘Covid Commissions’ – micro-awards in which artists made and presented work and ideas online during lockdown.
+In 2020, they responded to the pandemic with a series of ‘Covid Commissions’ – micro-awards in which artists made and presented work and ideas online during lockdown.

-This TSLA will support DAO to work with Scottish poet, Ellen Renton, who explores the role of sight in her own work and the writings of others, touching on themes of imagery, the cultural significance of blindness, and the hierarchy of the senses.
-You can view Ellen’s presentation for DAO here.
-A bursary will support research and development for a new work, and will be accompanied by a wealth of support from the DAO and EMT communities.
+This TSLA supported DAO to work with Scottish poet, Ellen Renton, who explores the role of sight in her own work and the writings of others, touching on themes of imagery, the cultural significance of blindness, and the hierarchy of the senses.
+The bursary supported research and development for a new work: IF YOU’VE SEEN IT YOU HAVEN’T SEEN IT, an exhibition of poetry and photography which was held at AGITATE, Edinburgh, from the 17–31 May 2023.
+The exhibition was the culmination of a body of research responding to the rich archive and collection belonging to the late Scottish poet Edwin Morgan, utilising poetry and photography as counterpoint to the ocular-centric world in which we live.

 More information about Disability Arts Online: